An example of a persona

 “Would [persona name] understand this?”

-To reduce abandonment rate
+To reduce the abandonment rate of answering the poll

 To reduce the overall time to complete each topic (average time is over 40 minutes)

-DRH users are highly educated scholars who are in their late 60s to mid 70s
+DRH users are highly educated scholars who are in their late 60s to mid-70s

 Prefer traditional keyboard and mouse interaction